VincentGsell/GS.Core/README.md

 - [the nice BasNCondingPascal](https://github.com/Xor-el/BaseNcodingPascal)

 For your conveniance and for easy integration, those libs are availables on this repo as ThirdPart directory.

+# history

+20200511 - 3DRasterStandAloneDemos - The Raster part is powered by Pixel32
+20200401 - Introduce Language domain.
+20200301 - Introduce Pixels domain, with Pixel32 as implemenation (32Bits raster pixel libs).

 # Demo

   GS.Json :